Exercising Options Sample Clauses

 Exercising Options.
 An option may have either an American style exercise or European style exercise irrespective of where the recognized market is located.
 An American style option can be exercised by the purchaser at any time before the expiration.
 To do this, the purchaser notifies the dealer through whom the option was purchased.
 A purchaser should ascertain in advance from his dealer the latest date on which he may give such notice to his dealer.
 A European style option may only be exercised by the purchaser on a specified date.
 Upon receiving an exercise notice from the purchaser’s dealer, the clearing corporation assigns it to a member which may re-assign it to a client on a random or other predetermined selection basis.
 Upon assignment, the seller must make delivery of (in the case of a call) or take delivery of and pay for (in the case of a put) the underlying interest.
 In the case of a cash delivery option, the seller must, in lieu of delivery, pay the positive difference between the aggregate exercise price and the settlement value of the underlying interest (in the case of both a call and a put).
 A purchaser of an option which expires loses the premium paid for the option and his transaction costs.
 The seller of an option which expires will have as his gain the premium received for the option less his transaction costs.

 Exercising Options.
 You may exercise any or all vested Options by notifying the Company in writing that you wish to exercise your Options and accompanying the written notice (as described in paragraph 4 below) with the payment for the Common Stock you are purchasing with such Options.
 Payment must be equal to the total number of Options that you wish to exercise, multiplied by the Exercise Price.
 Payment may be made in cash, certified or bank check, note or other instrument acceptable to the Committee.
 Payment may also be made in full or in part in shares of Common Stock with a Fair Market Value (determined as of the date of exercise of such Stock Option) at least equal to such full or partial payment.
-Common Stock used to pay the Exercise Price may be shares that you already own, or the Company may withhold shares of Common Stock that you would otherwise have received upon exercise of the Stock Option.
+Common Stock used to pay the Exercise Price may be shares that you already own, or you may direct the Company to withhold shares of Common Stock that you would otherwise have received upon exercise of the Stock Option.
 You also may exercise a Stock Option through a "cashless exercise" procedure involving a broker or dealer approved by the Committee, provided that the conditions described in Section 8(f) of the Plan are satisfied.
-If you are subject to Section 16 of the Exchange Act, you shall have the unfettered right (but not the obligation) to pay the exercise price in full or in part in shares of Common Stock in accordance with Section 8(i) of the Plan.
+If you are subject to Section 16 of the Exchange Act, you shall have the unfettered right (but not the obligation) to pay the exercise price in full or in part in shares of Common Stock in accordance with the Section 8(i) of the Plan.
 The date of exercise will be the date that all of the requirements above, as well as the requirements in 2(e) below, are met.
 No certificate showing the Common Stock purchased under such Option will be issued to you under 2(f) below until all of these requirements are met.

 Exercising Options.
 5.1 Options will be exercised by means of written notification sent by the Seller to the Buyer no later than [CONFIDENTIAL MATERIAL OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT] before the aforementioned Stipulated Month of Delivery.
 [CONFIDENTIAL MATERIAL OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT]